Amazon’s carbon footprint is getting bigger

 Humans become more lonely but this coin has another side as well.
 This system, including delivery drones or Prime Air service, poses a burden to our environment.
 Because we have no patience, bad things are happening and we should all be aware of this.

-Something most people may not realize is that this rapid fulfilling of your wishes has a negative impact on the environment.
+Something most people may not realize is that this rapidly fulfilling of your wishes has a negative impact on the environment.
 Let me explain, please.

 When you think that vehicle emissions are responsible for 25% of the American carbon footprint you will understand that this delivery system is negative.
 Often the vans used for these fast deliveries are quite small and that means they often have to return to the Amazon warehouse to load up again.
 This results in many extra trips back and forth.